Gelli Haha: Career

-In 2020, after signing with Earth Libraries, Abaya released her debut extended play, Quaranmood alongside an accompanying short film.
-The short film was created using funds from the COVID Cultural Commissioning Fund, a grant for Boise based artists during the COVID-19 lockdowns.
+In 2020, after signing with Earth Libraries, Abaya released her debut extended play, Quaranmood, alongside an accompanying short film.
+The short film was created using funds from the COVID Cultural Commissioning Fund, a grant for Boise based artists during the COVID-19 lockdown.
 Following the EP's release, Abaya began working on her debut studio album, The Bubble.
-While she developed the album, Abaya released two standalone singles, a cover of Joni Mitchell's song "River" and "Sleepy Shine".
-She moved to Los Angeles in 2021 and worked as a freelance journalist.
+While she developed the album, Abaya released two standalone singles, "Sleepy Shine" and a cover of Joni Mitchell's song "River."
+She moved to Los Angeles in 2021, where she took on gigs as a freelance journalist.

 The Bubble was released on May 5, 2023, and was preceded by the singles "Over/On/Under", "Through The Glass", "Better", and its title track.
 She embarked on a tour with her backing band to promote the album.

 Following the album's release, Abaya began feeling "unwelcome" in her life.
-As a result, she developed Gelli Haha, a fictional character living in "the Gelliverse" who serves as a representation of her inner child.
-Abaya has described Haha as being a solo project and a project with collaborators, as well as a band consisting of her, her collaborator Sean Guerin of De Lux and her backup dancers she dubbed the "Gelli Company".
-She replaced her entire wardrobe with red outfits and began fleshing out her vision for Haha with Guerin's help.
+As a result, she developed Gelli Haha, a fictional character living in "the Gelliverse," who serves as a representation of her inner child.
+Abaya has described Haha as both a solo project and a project with collaborators, but also as a band consisting of her, collaborator Sean Guerin of De Lux, and backup dancers she dubbed the "Gelli Kompany".
+With Guerin's help, she fleshed out her vision for Haha, beginning with a pivot to center the color red in her wardrobe and aesthetics.

-Over the next two years, the two worked together on her second studio album and first as Haha, Switcheroo.
+Over the next two years, the two worked together on what would become her second studio album and her first as Gelli Haha.
 Switcheroo was released on June 27, 2025 via Innovative Leisure and was preceded by the singles "Bounce House", "Funny Music", "Spit", and "Normalize".
+On March 25, 2026, Haha reissued the album to include a new single, "Klouds Will Carry Me To Sleep."

 Artistry

-Abaya's music released under her birth name has been labeled as psychedelic punk and indie rock by music journalists while she self-described it as singer-songwriter music.
-Each song in Quaranmood was written about a specific emotion Abaya would have on a daily basis during the COVID-19 lockdown.
-The Bubble explores the concept of people putting themselves in various bubble such as interpersonal relationships, identities and the resulting psychological effects.
-Abaya said the album stemmed from a time in her life when she felt like an anxious people pleaser.
-It primarily featured guitar driven pop, rock and folk music.
+The music under Abaya's birth name has been labeled as psychedelic punk and indie rock by music journalists, while she herself conceptualizes it as singer-songwriter music.
+Each song in Quaranmood was written about a specific emotion Abaya experienced on a daily basis during the COVID-19 lockdown.
+The Bubble explores the concept of people putting themselves in various "bubbles," such as interpersonal relationships or identities, and the resulting psychological effects of this phenomenon.
+Abaya said the album stemmed from a time in her life when she felt like "an anxious people pleaser."
+Quaranmood primarily featured guitar-driven pop, rock, and folk music.

-Abaya's debut as Gelli Haha marked a shift in her music towards synthesizer-based experimental pop and electroclash releases.
-She attributed making music in the former genre to wanting to "meet in the middle" of pop music and experimental music as the former was "too boring" while the latter was "too unpalatable".
-Abaya began writing the album with an interest in making music sounding like a combination of the band Animal Collective and the singer-songwriter Kate Bush.
+Abaya's work as Gelli Haha marked a shift in her music towards synthesizer-based experimental pop and electroclash releases.
+She attributed her work in the synthpop genre to a desire to "meet in the middle" between pop music and experimental music; to her, the former was "too boring" while the latter was "too unpalatable."
+Writing Switcheroo, Abaya's sonic inspirations included the band Animal Collective and singer-songwriter Kate Bush.